-The petitioner had sat for the Advanced Level Examination for the first time in August 2007 and had obtained a very good pass (B) for Biology and two credit passes (C) for Physics and Chemistry.
-Having received a Z score of 1.3691, on the basis of the said results, she had applied for University admission and had been selected to follow a course in Bio Science in the South Eastern University.
+The petitioner had sat for the Advanced Level Examination for the first time in August 2007 and had obtained two very good passes (B) for Biology and Physics and a Credit Pass (C) for Chemistry.
+Having received a Z score of 1.5567, on the basis of the said results, she had applied for University admission and had been selected to follow a course in Bio Science in the University of Sri Jayawardeanapura.
 Since the petitioner's ambition was to follow a course in Medicine and as the Z score she had obtained was insufficient for the said purpose, she had not taken steps to register at the said University, but decided to sit for the Advanced Level Examination for the second time.

 The results of the Advanced Level Examination of August 2008 were released on 03.01.2009 and the said results were put on the school's Notice Board.

-Accordingly she had obtained Distinctions (A) for Biology and Chemistry and a very good pass (B) for Physics.
-She had also obtained a credit pass for General English and 068 marks for the Common General Test.
+Accordingly she had obtained a Distinction (A) for Biology and two very good passes (B) for Chemistry and Physics.
+She had also obtained a Distinction for General English and 072 marks for the Common General Test.

-According to the said results, the petitioner had obtained a Z score of 1.8874 with a District Rank of 50 from the Kalutara District.
+According to the said results, the petitioner had obtained a Z score of 1.8887 with a District Rank of 49 from the Kalutara District.

 The petitioner stated that applications were called for admission to the Universities and accordingly she had sent her application for which she had received an acknowledgement.

 The petitioner submitted that although the results were released on 03.01.2009, the 2nd respondent had failed to release the cut off marks for University admissions until 03.07.2009.
 She further submitted that during previous years, the said marks were released within two to three months from the date of the release of the results, which had helped the students to decide whether they should re-sit the said Examination.